Mino-shiro/Minoshiro/docs/api.rst

     See :ref:`Extending DatabaseController` for details.

-.. py:class:: PostgresController(pool, logger, schema='roboragi')
+.. py:class:: PostgresController(pool, logger, schema='minoshiro')

-    To be able to integrate with an existing database, all tables for roboragi will be put under the ``roboragi`` schema unless a different schema name is passed to the __init__ method.
+    To be able to integrate with an existing database, all tables for minoshiro will be put under the ``minoshiro`` schema unless a different schema name is passed to the __init__ method.

     Create the instance with the :py:meth:`get_instance` method to make sure you have all the tables needed.

-    .. py:classmethod:: get_instance(logger, connect_kwargs=None, pool=None, schema='roboragi')
+    .. py:classmethod:: get_instance(logger, connect_kwargs=None, pool=None, schema='minoshiro')

         This method is a *coroutine*